iress/iress-xplan-api-examples/README.md

 [![Build Status](https://travis-ci.org/iress/iress-xplan-api-examples.svg?branch=master)](https://travis-ci.org/iress/iress-xplan-api-examples)

 # Example Connecting to Iress Xplan RAPI and EDAI
-A sample project to demonstrate how backend applications can use basic authentication with Iress Xplan Resourceful API and EDAI.
+These sample projects demonstrate how backend applications can use basic authentication with Iress Xplan Resourceful API and EDAI.
 This also includes sample code that uses Two Factor Authentication (2FA).

 _**Note:** 2FA for the user must use the `Software Token` method._

-## Pre-requisites
+## Python Pre-requisites
 Please see `Pipfile` for the Python dependencies.

 ## Usage
-To view the current usage/help please run the below command:
+To view the current usage/help please run the below commands:

+`$ cd src/python`
 `$ python3 ./run.py -h`

 #### Examples